The key role of astrocytes in cognitive development

-Category: Environment Hits: 0Researchers have now uncovered their crucial role in closing the period of brain plasticity that follows birth, finding them to be key to the development of sensory and cognitive faculties.
+Category: Environment Hits: 4Researchers have now uncovered their crucial role in closing the period of brain plasticity that follows birth, finding them to be key to the development of sensory and cognitive faculties.
 Over the longer term, these findings will make it possible to envisage new strategies for reintroducing brain plasticity in adults, thereby promoting rehabilitation following brain lesions or neurodevelopmental disorders.

 Read more https://www.sciencedaily.com/releases/2021/07/210701140910.htm